neocoretechs/RockSack/README.md

  * Basic annotation tooling for RockSack to generate the necessary fields and methods for
  * storage and retrieval under the java.lang.Comparable interface as used throughout the language.
  * The ordering of the keys is defined here as the order in which they appear: i,j, and l.
 We
- * demonstrate method and field access and generate compareTo method and Serializable interface
+ * demonstrate method and field access and generate compareTo method and Externalizable interface
  * implementation with SerialUID.
 No modifications will affect the operation of the original class.
  * The original class will be backed up as TestTooling2.bak before modification.
  * {@link CompareAndSerialize} annotation to designate the class as toolable.
 The {@link ComparisonOrderField} and